Didn’t find the answer?

 Contact us using the details below

-The Imam Development Project aims to assist currently employed Imams and Religious leaders to empower, develop and refine their skills.
+The Imam Development Program aims to assist currently employed Imams and Religious leaders to empower, develop and refine their skills.

 The Imam is supposed to be a confident, strong, passionate individual but unfortunately due to circumstances the Imam is usually underpaid, undeveloped, overworked and lacking in passion.